chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

     ...

-In this case, the texts are tweets from my sporadic presence on Twitter --- a fine example of small, boring data.
-Now, let's stream it from disk so we can analyze it in ``textacy``:
+In this case, the texts are tweets from my sporadic presence on Twitter --- a fine example of small (and boring) data.
+Let's stream it from disk so we can analyze it in ``textacy``:

 .. code-block:: pycon